 The burden of proof resides with the applicant/student applying for a change of residency to provide required evidence to document the change in residency status.

 Residency status may not be acquired by an applicant or student while residing in South Carolina for the sole purpose of enrollment in an institution of higher education or for access to state-supported programs designed to serve South Carolina residents.

-In order to be considered a resident of South Carolina for tuition and fee purposes at a South Carolina institution of higher education, the applicant/student has the burden of proof of residency and must provide any evidence he/she believes will satisfy that intent.
+In order to be considered a resident of South Carolina for tuition and fee purposes at a South Carolina institution of higher education, the applicant/student has the burden of proof of residency and must provide required documents to satisfy the intent.
 The twelve month residency period does not start until the independent person begins to take steps to establish a permanent home in the state.

 The absence of these circumstances in other states (or countries) is also required before an applicant/student is eligible for South Carolina residency classification.

 A resident student for tuition and fee purposes is an independent person who has abandoned all prior domiciles and has been living in South Carolina continuously for at least 12 months immediately preceding the first day of classes of the semester for which residency classification is sought.
 The 12-month residency period does not start until the independent person begins to take steps to establish a permanent home in the state.
 (See "Establishing Intent for Residency" section.)
 There must also be an absence of such evidence in other states (or countries) during this same period.
 For dependent students and their families, the domicile of the provider (spouse, parent, or guardian) for the same time period is considered in determining residency status.

 Reside is considered to be continuous and permanent physical presence within the state.
 Absences of more than 30 days may affect the establishment or maintenance of residence.
 Excluded are absences for military training/service and educational pursuits.
 For dependents, the state where the spouse, parent, or guardian "resides" will be considered in determining residency status.